MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-powershell-enablement.md

 # Enable and configure with PowerShell

 We recommend that you enable Defender for Storage on the subscription level.
-Doing so ensures all storage accounts currently in the subscription will be protected.
-Storage accounts that are created after enabling Defender for Storage on the subscription level will be protected up to 24 hours after creation.
+Doing so ensures all storage accounts currently in the subscription are protected.
+Storage accounts that are created after enabling Defender for Storage on the subscription level are protected within 24 hours of creation.

 > [!TIP]
 > You can always [configure specific storage accounts](/azure/storage/common/azure-defender-storage-configure?toc=%2Fazure%2Fdefender-for-cloud%2Ftoc.json&tabs=enable-subscription#override-defender-for-storage-subscription-level-settings) with custom configurations that differ from the settings configured at the subscription level (override subscription-level settings).

-Before working with the Azure Az PowerShell, perform the following steps:
+Before working with the Azure PowerShell, perform the following steps:

 1. If you don't have it already, [install the Azure Az PowerShell module](/powershell/azure/install-azure-powershell).
 1. Use the `Connect-AzAccount` cmdlet to sign in to your Azure account.
 Learn more about [signing in to Azure with Azure PowerShell](/powershell/azure/authenticate-azureps).